scala-steward/shipreq/Design/tla+/notes.md

 Here we can just assume it works correctly and if it needs verification of its own, it can be modelled separately.
 It's orthogonal.
 Relying on assumptions is common & beneficial.

+Something fantastic about TLA+ is that you have some conditional logic, you can choose to not even include the condition in the model, and just say "both cases can occur here".
+Eg. when updating the cache you might have some logic that decides whether you just store your new event, or you update the snapshot.
+How you choose might be simply every-n-events, or binary size comparison of snapshot vs events, but it doesn't matter.
+Just declare in the logic that both are possibilities.

+Not sure how to test efficiency...
+Eg. if I have a bug in my spec/logic that results in 90% cache misses

+Catches crazy edge caches.
+Like I've just created a new event, my very next action is to update the cache then I found out it's already up-to-date (!).
+Also off-by-1 errors but not in arithmetic, in comparison. eg < vs <=

 Summary
 * hard to write a spec for exactly what you want